leontoeides/google_maps/README.md

 # Welcome

+⚠ **There are many breaking changes with version 0.4.0.
+Please review the new examples and change log on how to reformat your code if it no longer compiles.** ⚠

 This crate is expected to work well and have the more important Google Maps features implemented.
 It should work well because Reqwest and Serde do most of the heavy lifting!
 While it's an early release, this crate should work fine as